wpmccormack/ePIC_Clustering_2023/README.md

 Code for HCAL Clustering in ePIC detector

-Numpy, uproot, and ROOT are needed
+Numpy, uproot, and ROOT are needed.
+Some examples are included based on jupyter notebooks for visualization

 Throughout, I refer to non-ML based clustering as "generic" This approach is based on the clustering algorithm used by the CMS experiment (see section 3.4 of [1706.04965](https://arxiv.org/pdf/1706.04965.pdf)).
 Like the default CMS algorithm, it clusters each calorimeter layer separately before combining information from different layers.
 This is not necessarily the optimal approach (rather it is due to historical readout characteristics of the CMS HCAL)